DominiqueGarmier/cart_tracker/README.md

 App developed for the Kantonsspital Aarau, to track the status of laundry carts.

-The App ist meant to be used by the employees to check-off certain carts as "Done" once they are loaded.
+The app ist meant to be used by the employees to check-off certain carts as "Done" once they are loaded.
 The Information about all the carts is then written to a remote CSV file which can be read in real-time by an excel sheet.

 ## How to install